Lxpo/web-server/README.md

 ## 📚 Learning & Insights
 python's http server library automatically serves the index.html file if available in the current directory.
-Knowing this helped me solve the issue i encountered.
+Knowing this helped me solve the issue i encountered when it was not displaying.

 ## 🐞 Issues & Challenges
 - **Issue:** HTML file was not being served